 Our Internet media business, which is conducted through the NetEase websites, offers Chinese Internet users a network of Chinese language-based online content channels, community and communication services, including news content, community forums, mobile-based applications, open courses (which offer users access to recorded content from classes and lectures) and interactive online video (which is a platform that provides online entertainment services).
-We also offer other Web-based applications and services, including a full text Chinese language search engine and a Web directory, to enhance their Internet experience.
+We also offer users other Web-based applications and services, including a Web directory, to enhance their Internet experience.
 Our Internet services are all designed with user friendly interfaces and easy to understand instructions.